mad88802/Multi-Incident-Detection/README.md

-# VisionAI — Multi-Hazard Detection Suite
+# VisionAI — Multi- Detection

 A real-time AI detection platform with three modules, each powered by a **fine-tuned YOLOv11** model trained on its own dataset: